getify/grips/README.md

 ## Building grips

-grips comes with a node JavaScript tool called "build", in the root directory, which when run will generate the files you need to use grips, in a directory called "deploy".
+grips comes with a node.js tool called "build", in the root directory, which when run will generate the files you need to use grips, in a directory called "deploy".

-There are several options for the build tool:
+There are a few simple options for the build tool:

 ```
 usage: build [opt, ...]